Meet your Guide

 Long story short?
 I hit rock bottom, got kicked out, and finally started working on my mental health—but not through therapy.
 What finally helped me get unstuck wasn’t talking about my problems endlessly.
 I went to the internet and learned a new way to think, a new way to understand myself, and a new way to actually change things.

 And once I figured that out, I couldn’t stop learning.
 I spent years diving into psychology, philosophy, and real-life strategies that actually work.
 I became a therapist myself, working with people one-on-one for nearly a decade.
-But I also realized something…
+In doing so, I also realized something…

 That’s why I created Guided Self-Mentorship—so people can learn what actually works without spending years searching like I did.